jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - **Symmetric encryption**: process that uses the same key (or a simple transformation of it) for both encryption/decryption
 - **Transposition cypher**: encryption/decription process using transposition
 - **VESDA**: very early smoke detection process (air sensing device brand name)
-- **Work factor**: amount of effort necessary to break a cryptographic system, measured in elapsed time
+- **Work factor**: (AKA Work function) is a way to measure the strength of a cryptography system, measuring the effort in terms of cost/time to decrypt messages; amount of effort necessary to break a cryptographic system using a bruteforce attack, measured in elapsed time
 - **Zero-knowledge proof**: one person demonstrates to another that they can achieve a reslut that requires sensitive info without actually disclosing the sensitive info

 [3.1](#3.1) Research, implement, and manage engineering processes using secure design principles (OSG-9 Chpts 1,8,9,16)